Triage: Cardiac Arrest

 History: A patient in their mid-60’s with no known medical history is brought to the ER for collapse 40 minutes ago.
 The wife heard him fall.
-He has been shocked 7 times for VF, given epi x4 and amio 300mg, but is still in V-fib.
+He has been shocked 7 times for VF, given epi x4 and amiodarone 300mg, but is still in V-fib.

-.Exam: GCS 3 but clenching teeth and breathing spontaneously at a reasonable rate, CPR by Lucas device.
-US shows no free fluid in the abdomen and at pulse check no pericardial effusion and a heart in VF with no peripheral pulses.
+POCUS: Bedside US shows no free fluid in the abdomen.
+At pulse check the heart is viewed and there is no pericardial effusion and a heart in VF with no peripheral pulses.

-An ECG is done
+An ECG is done (post ROSC)

 What are potentially life-saving treatment options for refractory VF?